Car insurance FAQs

 Things you should know

 * The online discount applies to new Comprehensive Motor Insurance policies only.
-Any online discounts offered are applied to the insurer’s standard rates (excluding optional covers) and are for the first year’s premium only (unless otherwise stated).
+Any online discounts offered are applied to our standard rates (excluding optional covers) and are for the first year’s premium only (unless otherwise stated).
 Promotional or other discounts may apply from time to time for customers who apply for insurance via other methods.

 - How you can access the personal information Westpac holds about you and ask for it to be corrected;